Polyanyanwu/pension-adviser-pp3/README.md

 Some VSCode extensions were used during the development of the application.
 They are:

 - [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens)
+This extension assisted to give meaningful messages on the Python code regarding structure and syntax.
 - [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one)
+This assisted with production of this README with Table of Contents in particular.
 - [markdown lint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint)
+This extension assisted with the structure of README content.
 - [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)
+This was very useful to check spelling errors in the code.

 ## **Testing**